 If you’d like to skip to my little a-z ‘library’ of book reviews, click here.

-book of the month – July
+books of the month 2020

-In the Crypt with a Candlestick is a thoroughly enjoyable country house caper, with a marvellously dysfunctional family at its core, and household staff to make Downton Abbey’s toes curl.
+a thoroughly enjoyable country house caper, with a marvellously dysfunctional family at its core, and household staff to make Downton Abbey’s toes curl.
 It was a short, easy read, full of likeable characters, laugh-out-loud twists, and arguably one of the best-dressed ghosts I’ve ever come across.

 my all-time favourite